pramsey/crunchyblog/arraystring/index.md

 # Postgres strings to arrays and back again

-One of my favourite (in an ironic sense) data formats is the "CSV in the CSV", the lowest tech approach to shipping a multi-table relational data structure in a single file.
+One of my favourite (in an ironic sense) data formats is the "CSV in the CSV", a CSV file in which one or more of the column is itself structured as CSV.

+Putting CSV-formatted columns in your CSV file is a low tech approach to shipping a multi-table relational data structure in a single file.
 The file can be read by anything that can read CSV (which is everything?) and ships around the related data in a very readable form.

 ```
 Station North,"-1,-4,-14,-15,-16,-15,-12,-9,-3,0,1,2"